 We will soon be citizens of Licodia Eubea, Sicily; the same town where Gary’s grandfather was born.
 Our house goes on the market shortly and we will begin the countdown.

 This process has had its ups and downs.
-We remained steadfast and will soon be rewarded.
 We all know anything worth having isn’t easy.
-We are reminded of that with this journey.